abhishekbhardwaj/aish-cli/README.md

 | `unexpected-error` | Unhandled runtime exception occurred |

 #### Tips
-- Combine `--yes --json` for CI pipelines.
+- Use `--json` for CI pipelines (auto-approves and suppresses live output).
 - Pipe to `jq` for assertions: `aish c "show date" -y --json | jq -r '.finalCommand'`.
 - Use `--max-tries 1` to fail fast for deterministic scripting.
-- In `--json` mode spinners and intermediate analysis/failure messages are suppressed (quiet output).
+- `--json` implies non-interactive mode and suppresses ALL non-JSON output (analysis, prompts, live stdout/stderr); final stdout/stderr are only available via `finalStdout` / `finalStderr` in the JSON line.

 #### JSON Mode Test Guidance
 Previously a helper script existed for deterministic JSON checks.
 That script has been removed.
 Use direct invocations combining `--yes`, `--json`, and optional `--max-tries` and validate the final line with `jq`.